Curvature Perturbations from First-Order Phase Transitions: Implications to Black Holes and Gravitational Waves

 where the Hubble crossing temperature is related to the Hubble mass as

 and $g_*$ is the number of relativistic degrees of freedom.

-In Fig.~\ref{fig:proba_distrib_P_deltaC} we plot $P(\delta^{(C)})$ at $k=0.9k_{\rm max}$.
-The distribution is negatively skewed—with an extended tail in the negative range and an exponential suppression of large overdensities—reflecting the exponentially low probability of late-blooming patches.
-As in Ref.~\cite{Lewicki:2024ghw}, the fit
+As shown in blue in Fig.~\ref{fig:proba_distrib_P_deltaC}, the distribution $P(\delta^{(C)})$, here plotted for $k=0.9k_{\rm max}$, is negatively skewed with an extended tail in the negative range and an exponential suppression of large overdensities, reflecting the exponentially-low probability of forming late-blooming patches~\cite{Gouttenoire:2023naa}.
+As in Refs.~\cite{Tomberg:2023kli,Lewicki:2024ghw}, the fit (with $\epsilon, \sigma > 0$)